 Boil the water with lard in a pan, or in a jug in the microwave.
 Mix it so the lard is completely dissolved.

-Carefully pour the hot water and fat mixture onto the dry ingredients (1), while slowly mixing with a large spatula or wooden spoon.
+Pour the hot water and fat mixture, very carefully, onto the dry ingredients (1), while slowly mixing with a large spatula or wooden spoon.